kkelisabeth/kkelisabeth/README.md

 ##### About me
 > * 🌑 I am currently working on something.. interesting (it's a secret, so tss!)
 > * 🌒 Have some knowledge in C#, C++, Java, Assembly
-> * 🌓 Currently improving my knowledge in C++ and C#
+> * 🌓 Currently improving my knowledge in C++, C#, as well as starting my learning path in Web Development
-> * 🌔 Interested in Game Development and Android Application Development
+> * 🌔 Interested in Game Development, Mobile Application Development, Web Development and IoT
 > * 🌕 To reach me: k.elizabethpaulina@gmail.com

 ##### Now if you are tired of reading all this, here is a cute little kitten trying to be a programmer (it's just like me)